codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

     // ELSE `date` END
     // WHERE `title` IN ('My title','Another title')

-The first parameter is an associative array of values, the second parameter is the where key.
+The first parameter is an array of associative arrays of values, the second parameter is the where key.

 .. note:: All values are escaped automatically producing safer queries.